-Unfortunately, some federal grantees don’t realize that the Drug-Free Workplace Act of 1988 has language that requires all federal grant recipients and some federal contractors to maintain a drug-free work environment as a condition of being awarded a contract or grant.
+Unfortunately, some federal grantees don’t realize that the Drug-Free Workplace Act of 1988 has requirements for all federal grant recipients and some federal contractors to maintain a drug-free work environment as a condition of being awarded a contract or grant.

 Here are five little known facts about the Drug-Free Workplace rules that can affect the standing of your grant and should not be ignored.

-Organizations should conduct a drug-free awareness program that includes the following:
+Organizations should conduct a drug-free employee education for all employees such as an awareness program that includes the following:

 The organization must enforce a punitive consequence or require any employee convicted of a criminal drug violation to attend and meet all required participatory criteria in a drug abuse/rehabilitation program.

-Grantees should make sure to have these requirements in place, and inform the employees working in performance of the federal award precisely how the Drug-Free Workplace rules can affect their employment.
+Grantees should make sure to have these requirements in place and inform the employees working in the performance of the federal award precisely how the Drug-Free Workplace rules can affect their employment.